Drexel University College of Medicine (Philadelphia, PA)

 About

-Drexel University College of Medicine (DUCOM) is one of the oldest medical schools in the United States, dating back to 1848.
-It is part of Drexel University, a private research university based in Philadelphia.
-DUCOM is renowned for its innovative medical education and research programs, which are designed to prepare students for the complex challenges of modern healthcare.
 The medical school has a strong focus on clinical training, with a curriculum that emphasizes hands-on experience in real-world settings.
-This includes opportunities to work with patients in hospitals, clinics, and other healthcare facilities across the region.
-In addition, DUCOM is home to a world-class faculty of physicians, researchers, and educators, who are dedicated to advancing the field of medicine through cutting-edge research and clinical practice.
-Graduates of DUCOM are well-prepared to pursue successful careers in a wide range of medical specializations, from primary care to surgery, and to make meaningful contributions to the field of medicine.
+This also includes opportunities to work with patients in hospitals, clinics, and other healthcare facilities across the region.
+In addition, DUCOM is home to a world-class faculty of physicians, researchers, and educators, who are dedicated to advancing the field of medicine through cutting-edge research and calinical practice.

 Medical Programs Offered

-The four-year DO program at Drexel University College of Medicine is designed for students who are interested in pursuing a career in osteopathic medicine.
-The program is grounded in osteopathic principles, which emphasize the interrelatedness of the body’s systems and the importance of a holistic approach to healthcare.
-Students in this program gain hands-on experience in osteopathic techniques, such as osteopathic manipulative treatment, and are prepared to pursue a wide range of medical specializations.
+The four-year DO program at Drexel University College of Medicine is for students who are interested in pursuing a career in osteopathic medicine.
+The program is grounded in osteopathic principles.
+These emphasize the interrelatedness of the body’s systems and the importance of a holistic approach to healthcare.
+Students in this program gain hands-on experience in osteopathic techniques, such as osteopathic manipulative treatment.

 Teaching and Curriculum